Comp Time vs Overtime – FLSA Rules

-However, here’s the deal.
-When your employees work more than 40 hours a week, do you offer them comp time instead of overtime?
-An independent survey of 500 employers commissioned by TSheets found that one-third of employers give overtime-eligible employees comp time instead of paying them overtime.
+An independent survey of 500 employers commissioned by TSheets found that one-third of employers give overtime-eligible employees comp time vs overtime pay.
 Many employers (17.4% of those surveyed) don’t offer overtime or compensatory time at all.

 Surprisingly, many employers don’t understand that offering employees comp time in lieu of overtime pay is illegal in many situations.
 It is a violation of the Fair Labor Standards Act (FLSA) could land them in court.
 In this post, you will learn what comp time is, if it is legal, and who is eligible for it.
 We’ll also share a comparison of compensatory time vs. overtime.